anartovich/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ## Stopping a kafka subscription

-In order to stop sending record to your kafka cluster, simply delete the corresponding kafka subscription with following request:
+To stop sending record to your kafka cluster, simply delete the corresponding kafka subscription with the following request:

-`DELETE /subscribers/kafka/subscriptions/{subscriptionId}`
+`DELETE /streams/subscribers/kafka/api/v1/subscriptions/{subscriptionId}`

 ### Delete status codes